Sonophoto/sioo/README.md

 **This is alpha code and is just now coming together.**

 This code is NOT for beginners (at all) and is intended for experts with the C language, (gcc) *nix tools, production systems, the PSCM, FSMs, and Knowledge/Domain Modeling.
 There is no support other than the source code.
-Debugging support is primitive, oh, and there is no test suite...
+Debugging support is primitive, and there is no test suite...

-**If we haven't scared you off you can get a step by step how-to on the wiki How-To page**
+**If we haven't scared you off you can get a step by step how-to on the wiki Home page**

 https://github.com/Sonophoto/sioo/wiki